justindujardin/mathy/libraries/website/docs/envs/overview.md

 #### New Actions

-Build your own tree transformation actions and use them with the built-in agents:
+Build your tree transformation actions and use them with the built-in agents:

 ```Python
 {!./snippets/envs/custom_actions.py!}